-In the rest of this dissertation proposal, we first present the aforementioned mostly dictionary encoding designed for endless streaming data in Chapter 3, and range and precision aware decomposed float compression in 4.
-Then we discuss the current progress and research plan of the next project in Chapter 5.
+In the rest of this dissertation, we first present the aforementioned mostly dictionary encoding designed for endless streaming data in Chapter 3, and range and precision aware decomposed float compression in 4.
+We introduce AdaEdge as a hardware-conscious encoding selection framework for resource-constrained devices in Chapter 5.
+And we conclude in Chapter 6.